Particular/docs.particular.net/nservicebus/upgrades/asb-6to7.md

 ## Sanitization

-In version 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
-To maintain backward compatibility, [use `EndpointOrientedTopologySanitization` strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).
+In Versions 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
+In Versions 7 and above, the sanitization has to be enabled explicitly.

+In order to maintain backward compatibility, [use `EndpointOrientedTopologySanitization` strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).

 snippet: asb-endpointorientedtopology-sanitization